Decision hub

 Decision rules we use when routing every booking

-- Tier floor by sensitivity , pregnancy, motion-sickness, mobility, sets the floor at AED 199 or AED 350
+- Price floor by sensitivity , pregnancy, motion-sickness, mobility, sets the floor at AED 199 or AED 350

 - Dune system by photo intent , Lahbab for the iconic frame, Al Marmoom for the wildlife frame, DDCR for the luxury frame